 - B.S.
 University of the South

 Like most experimentalists, I love playing, learning, and teaching in the lab.
-My students and I share a strong interest in renewable energy technology and we've published a variety of papers in this field, including a recent feature article in The Physics Teacher magazine.
-Our collaboration with scientists at the National Renewable Energy Laboratory and UNC-Charlotte has been supported by grants from Research Corporation, the Petroleum Research Fund, and the Charlotte Research Institute.
+I am a semiconductor spectroscopist by training, with an eye toward making devices like solar cells and LEDs more efficient.
+My students and I share a strong interest in sustainable energy technology, and we have published over 20 papers in this field.
+Our collaboration with scientists at the National Renewable Energy Laboratory in Golden, CO and UNC-Charlotte has been supported by grants from the Research Corporation, the Petroleum Research Fund, and the Charlotte Research Institute.